ankaAR/bestiario5e/_creatures/adult-white-dragon.md

 ***Resistencia Pavorosa.*** Each creature of the dragon's choice that is within 120 ft. of the dragon and aware of it must succeed on a DC 14 Wisdom saving throw or become asustado for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature's saving throw is successful or the effect ends for it, the creature is immune to the dragon's Resistencia Pavorosa for the next 24 hours.

-***Cold Breath (Recarga 5-6).*** The dragon exhales an icy blast in a 60-foot cone.
-Each creature in that area must make a DC 19 Constitution saving throw, taking 54 (12d8) cold damage on a failed save, or half as much damage on a successful one.
+***Aliente de Hielo (Recarga 5-6).*** The dragon exhales an icy blast in a 60-foot cone.
+Each creature in that area must make a DC 19 Constitution saving throw, taking 54 (12d8) puntos de daño por frío on a failed save, or half as much damage on a successful one.

 ### Acciones Legendarias